Shingles – Diagnosis, Symptoms and Treatment

-Your doctor will occasionally confirm the diagnosis by sending a swab of the rash for varicella zoster PCR and herpes simplex virus PCR.
-They may even send a sample for culture of these two viruses.
-Herpes simplex virus should always be a consideration as it can cause a rash that has a similar appearance to shingles.
+Your doctor will occasionally confirm the diagnosis by sending a swab of the rash for varicella-zoster PCR and herpes simplex virus PCR.
+They may even send a sample for the culture of these two viruses.
+Herpes simplex virus should always be considered as it can cause a rash that has a similar appearance to shingles.

-Shingles should ideally be prevented prior to an outbreak.
-The Zostavax shingles vaccine is indicated in patients with or without a known history of chicken pox or shingles.
+Shingles should ideally be prevented before an outbreak.
+The Zostavax shingles vaccine is indicated in patients with or without a known history of chickenpox or shingles.
 Zostavax immunization is indicated in patients as early as age 50 - most patients are recommended to receive immunization at age 60.

 If a patient develops a shingles outbreak, they should generally seek medical attention as soon as possible because initiating treatment after 72 hours of symptoms is unlikely to have any benefit.